Wellbeing

 As well as good nutrition a healthy gut is also important to our mental health (if you need to read the science take look at the BBC’s Microbes and Me).
 To keep those gut bacteria happy I’ll brew up a batch of kombucha and add some kimchi and kefir yoghurt to the shopping list.

 Last of all I’ll cut down on alcohol.
 I will.
 Promise.
-It’s not going to be a dry January in this house, I confess, but it will definitely be drier.
+I confess it’s not going to be a dry January in this house, but it will definitely be drier.

 It will be OK